chrome-php/chrome/README.md

 $elem = $page->dom()->querySelector('#index_email');
 ```

-Find all elements in another element by css selector:
+Find all elements in another element by CSS selector:

 ```php
 $elem = $page->dom()->querySelector('#index_email');
 $elem->querySelectorAll('a.link');
 ```

-Find all elements on page by xpath selector:
+Find all elements on a page by XPath selector:

 ```php
 $page = $browser->createPage();